Where to find us

 Sculpture park of international standing

-The scenic sculpture park has an impressive collection of works by internationally renowned contemporary artists including Anish Kapoor, Jeppe Hein, Tony Cragg, Olafur Eliasson, Fernando Bottero and Elmgreen & Dragset.
-The sculpture park focus is sight specific and international contemporary works of art and is available all year.
+The scenic sculpture park boasts over 50 works by internationally renowned contemporary artists, including Anish Kapoor, Jeppe Hein, Tony Cragg, Olafur Eliasson, Fernando Botero, and Elmgreen & Dragset.
+The park focuses on site-specific and international contemporary artworks and is open year-round.

 From the installation Movimenti della Memoria by Fabrizio Plessi.
 Photo: Einar Aslaksen.